 Black Star Riders used to be called Thin Lizzy, before they decided not to record new music without founder Phil Lynott.
 When they decided to become their own entity, veteran Lizzy members Brian Downey and Darren Wharton took their pensions, and the band took their songs to the West Coast of California to record their first long player under the guidance of producer Kevin Shirley.
 While the album, All Hell Breaks Loose, turned out great, the band was less than thrilled with Shirley's production line, one song a day tactics.
-This year, the band is headlining shows for the first time, and they're busy writing what will be their second record, which will be recorded in Dublin, Ireland by longtime friend of the band, Def Leppard frontman Joe Elliott.
+This year, the band is headlining shows for the first time, and they're busy writing what will be their second record.

 I caught up with Gorham in the banquet hall of a luxury hotel before the band's show in Sacramento, California, and we had a great chat - some of it won't be printed given to its irrelevance (who really wants to know about my skills as a new father, and my talents at changing diapers?), and some can't be printed to avoid embarrassing anyone (sure, we talk some shit, but we're gentlemen, we don't print it).
 The point is that Gorham never mails it in - he answered every query with great interest, energy, and charm.
 Like I said, he still feels he has something to prove, and he left no doubt later that night as his band electrified the audience, and left no one wondering as to who were the Black Star Riders.